jrsmth/spring/content/03-dependency-injection/README.md

         * [Zetcode article](https://zetcode.com/springboot/applicationcontext/)
         * [Spring docs](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html)
 * The hallmark of dependency injection is allowing the Spring framework to create and manage our dependencies for us
-    * We can see in the example [here](./exercises/dependency-injection/src/main/java/com/jrsmiffy/springguru/dependencyinjection/DependencyInjectionApplication.java), that by annotating with `@Controller`, the class is automatically loaded into the application context.
+    * We can see in the [example](./exercises/dependency-injection/src/main/java/com/jrsmiffy/springguru/dependencyinjection/DependencyInjectionApplication.java), that the `@Controller` annotation, automatically loads our class into the application context.
     * Note, `SpringApplication.run()` in the app's `main()` method returns an instance of `ApplicationContext`